carji475/adv-python-exercises/day4/speed_optimization_cython.md

 ## c)
 Profiling using `kernprof -l -v rbf.py`, see output below.
-The naive implementation is spending a lot of time in the nested for loop, which are very inefficient in python.
+The naive implementation is spending a lot of time in the nested for loop, which is very inefficient in python.
 Scipy has the routine implemented in a low-level language.

 ## d)
 Getting some some advice from the Cython documentation (http://docs.cython.org/en/latest/src/userguide/numpy_tutorial.html), i cut the time down to around 0.2 s.